-The reason for the difficulty is that the law wants people who divorce and remarry after getting a green card through marriage to wait at least five years after they get their green card before petitioning for a new spouse.
-The main exception is for U.S. petitioners whose previous marriage was ended by the death of their U.S. citizen or permanent resident spouse.
+U.S. law is set up so that people who divorce and remarry after getting a green card through marriage are expected to wait at least five years after they got their green card before petitioning for a new spouse.
+(See 8 C.F.R. § 204.2.)

-All other petitioners who choose not to wait the required five years should be ready to face high levels of suspicion from immigration officers that their previous marriage was fake (not bona fide).
+All other petitioners who choose not to wait the required five years should be ready to face high levels of suspicion from U.S. immigration officers that their previous marriage was fake (not bona fide).
 In legal terms, such petitioners will be required to prove by "clear and convincing evidence" that their previous marriage was not entered into just for the green card.